'shard' Dialect

 attr-dict `:` functional-type(operands, results)

-The accumulation element type is specified by the result type and
+The accumulation element type is determined by the result type and does not

-it does not need to match the input element type.
+need to match the input element type.
+Before performing the reduction, each

-The input element is converted to the result element type before
+input element is converted to the result element type.

 Attributes: